shihanqu/discord-quote-bot/README.md

 **Discord Quote Bot**

 This bot allows users to save, manage, and share memorable quotes from your Discord server.
-It provides features for adding quotes via reactions and a manual command, robust searching, and a weekly automated quote.
+It provides features for adding quotes via reactions and a manual command, robust searching, and displaying a weekly automated quote.

 **Features:**